Self-Guided Walking Tour of London: 13 Stops in One Day

 About My Walking Tour of London

-During my visit to London, I set out on a marathon day to see as much of the city as possible via a self-guided walking tour.
+During my visit to London, I set out on a marathon day to see as much of the city as possible via a self-guided walking tour of London.
 I had considered taking a guided tour but decided it was more fun to explore on my own.
 Typically, I am a solo traveler, but my cousin lived in London, and he and his spouse joined me on my walking tour.

-After eating breakfast, we chose to begin at Buckingham Palace as I wanted to see the changing of the guard.
+After eating breakfast, we chose to begin at Buckingham Palace, as I wanted to see the Changing of the Guard.

 - A Self-Guided Walking Tour of London